pavel-demin/red-pitaya-notes/led-blinker.md

 Building a bootable SD card image:
 {% highlight bash %}
-sudo sh scripts/image.sh red-pitaya-ubuntu-14.04.2.img
+sudo sh scripts/image.sh scripts/ubuntu.sh red-pitaya-ubuntu-14.04.2.img
 {% endhighlight %}

 The SD card image size is 512 MB, so it should fit on any SD card starting from 1 GB.

 To write the image to a SD card, the `dd` command-line utility can be used on GNU/Linux and Mac OS X or [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/) can be used on MS Windows.

-The default user name is `root` and the default password is `changeme`.
+The default password for the `root` account is `changeme`.

 A pre-built SD card image can be downloaded from [this link](https://googledrive.com/host/0B-t5klOOymMNfmJ0bFQzTVNXQ3RtWm5SQ2NGTE1hRUlTd3V2emdSNzN6d0pYamNILW83Wmc/red-pitaya-ubuntu-14.04.2-20150505.zip).